NUKIB/misp/README.md

     docker build --build-arg BASE_IMAGE=almalinux -t ghcr.io/nukib/misp https://github.com/NUKIB/misp.git#main

+## Logging

+Logging is important to keep your MISP secure and in good conditions.
+[Check detailed manual how to configure logging](docs/LOGGING.md)

 ## Environment variables

 By changing or defining these container environment variables, you can change container behavior.